New changes and developments in fire safety legislation

 - Commissioning a full technical review of Building Regulations Approved Document B (Fire Safety)

-Also due to be passed this year and a key element in the Government’s fire safety strategy is the Fire Safety Bill, expected to go onto the statute books this Autumn.
-The intention is to clarify the parts of The Regulatory Reform (Fire Safety) Order 2005 particularly the status of the ‘responsible person’.
-The ‘responsible person’ of a residential block of flats will have the additional duties of managing and reducing the risk of fire for:-
+Another key element in the Government’s fire safety strategy is the Fire Safety Act 2021, which officially passed the parliamentary process on 29th April 2021.
+Its intention is to clarify parts of The Regulatory Reform (Fire Safety) Order 2005 and particularly the status of the ‘responsible person’.
+The ‘responsible person’ of a residential block of flats now has additional duties included in their scope of managing and reducing the risk of fire for:-

 - The structure and external walls of the building, including cladding, balconies and windows